developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxPowerKeyManager/index.md

 ## What's Next
-Now that you have learned how to disable Airplane Mode Power Key Option using Power Key Manager on your Symbol devices through applications, let us try to understand and implement some of the other new MX features introduced in EMDK for Android V 3.1.
+Now that you have learned how to disable Airplane Mode Power Key Option using Power Key Manager on your Zebra devices through applications, let us try to understand and implement some of the other new MX features introduced in EMDK for Android V 3.1.
 So in the next tutorial, we will concentrate on the "SD Card Manager" feature of MX and try to explore this feature by creating a tutorial.